kjd/coen/README.md

 -----END PGP SIGNATURE-----
 ```

-- And please, send to us an email.
+- And please send us an email.

 ### If the build succeeded and the checksums differ (i.e. reproduction failed).